ICAPS 2025 Paper Classification System

 Topics are terms that describe the context that motivates the research questions and accompanying assumptions that are addressed in the paper.
 ICAPS 2025 invites papers addressing the following topics:

-• Planning and scheduling problems are described rigorously in terms of a suitably defined axiomatic theory.
+- Planning and scheduling problems are described rigorously in terms of a suitably defined axiomatic theory.
 The axioms of this theory provide the building blocks to establish the existence (or non-existence) of solutions.
 This topic encompasses research formulated on frameworks such as, but not exclusively, PDDL, RDDL, Markov Decision Processes, Transition Systems and Automata, Graph Theory, etc. and methodologies as diverse as Heuristic Search and Dynamic Programming, Boolean Satisfiability, Discrete and Continuous Optimisation, etc.

-• Applications of the theory and algorithms of Machine Learning to the representation and solution of planning and scheduling problems.
+- Applications of the theory and algorithms of Machine Learning to the representation and solution of planning and scheduling problems.
 This is a wide-ranging topic that covers Reinforcement Learning, Representation Learning, integrations of or with Large Language Model technology, etc. We expect submissions to this topic to formulate their assumptions in a rigorous fashion, connected to existing mathematical formulations of planning and scheduling problems.
 Novel formulations are welcome, and in that case, it will be expected that the submission contains an articulate and compelling argument based on capabilities that are either absent or limited in existing methodologies and formulations.

-• This topic addresses approaches to planning and scheduling where the theory used to represent problems and reason about the existence of solutions is an “intuitive” one, that models with some degree of fidelity the constraints that agent(s) physical form and actions are subject to in the real world.
+- This topic addresses approaches to planning and scheduling where the theory used to represent problems and reason about the existence of solutions is an “intuitive” one, that models with some degree of fidelity the constraints that agent(s) physical form and actions are subject to in the real world.
 Methodologies specific to this topic are (nonlinear) mathematical programming, unconstrained optimisation, model predictive control methods, geometric reasoning, amongst many others.

-• Submissions made to this topic discuss frameworks and algorithms that address applications of planning and scheduling in which a human is in or on the loop.
+- Submissions made to this topic discuss frameworks and algorithms that address applications of planning and scheduling in which a human is in or on the loop.
 This requires to adopt and reason about assumptions that take into account quantitative or qualitative aspects of human cognition, psychology, user interface design, and other multi-disciplinary topics.
 We expect submissions to ICAPS to present these assumptions in a rigorous and mathematical fashion, connected with existing work on abstract models of planning problems, robotics and control theory.

-• Applications (Special Topic)
+- Applications of Planning and Scheduling (Special Topic)

-• Applications of planning and scheduling technologies in Engineering, Management in enterprise environments.
+- Applications of planning and scheduling technologies in Engineering, Management in enterprise environments.
 Submissions to this topic are processed via a slightly different workflow that acknowledges the gaps between academic research and applied engineering in a commercial enterprise.

-• Knowledge Engineering (Community Topic)
+- Knowledge Engineering in Planning and Scheduling (Community Topic)

-• Knowledge Engineering for Planning and Scheduling is the collection of processes involving (i) the acquisition, validation, verification, and maintenance of models of planning problems, (ii) the selection and optimisation of appropriate planning and scheduling technology, and (iii) the integration of (i) and (ii) to deliver automated planning and scheduling applications.
+- Knowledge Engineering for Planning and Scheduling is the collection of processes involving (i) the acquisition, validation, verification, and maintenance of models of planning problems, (ii) the selection and optimisation of appropriate planning and scheduling technology, and (iii) the integration of (i) and (ii) to deliver automated planning and scheduling applications.
 Submissions to this topic are expected to be of a diverse nature, as befits the wide range of representations of planning and scheduling problems that are known in the literature.
 It is desirable that submissions establish where applicable a crisp differentiation between persistent knowledge (e.g. domain models) and the specification of particular scenarios.

 Subject Tags